murer/desolation/README.md

 # Desolation
-De-isolation network of VDI, RDP, VNC and VMs through display, keyboard
+De-isolation network of VDI, RDP, VNC and VMs through display and keyboard